Environmental health officer: United Kingdom

 EHOs hold at least an undergraduate (or postgraduate) qualification recognized by the Chartered Institute of Environmental Health.
 Similar provisions exist in Scotland, where the profession is regulated by The Royal Environmental Health Institute of Scotland (REHIS).

 Following the educational requirements and practical training period, competence must then be demonstrated through an experiential learning logbook and oral examination before registration is granted.

 United States

-Environmental health specialist must have a bachelor's degree in environmental health or related major, but many hold master's or doctoral degrees in environmental or occupation health.
+Environmental health specialists must usually have a bachelor's degree in environmental health or related area, but many hold master's or doctoral degrees in environmental or occupation health.
 Degrees generally must be accredited by the Council on Education for Public Health (CEPH).(USPHS) A registry of environmental health specialists (also known as a registry of sanitarians) is maintained by local jurisdiction, such as a state, as well as by the National Environmental Health Association.(NEHA) Advanced practitioners may pursue additional recognition as Diplomates of the American Academy of Sanitarians.